Where to Stay and What to Do when visiting London, England

 London is, quite simply, an amazing city.
-It’s the largest city in the UK, and according to some measurements, in the entire EU.
-It’s a meltingpot of cultures and experiences, and has been for at least the last 2000 years since the Romans founded it, calling it Londinium.
+It’s the largest city in the UK, and according to some measurements, in all of Europe.
+It’s a melting pot of cultures and experiences and has been for at least the last 2000 years since the Romans founded it, calling it Londinium.

 It’s the home of dozens of world-class museums and art galleries, many of which are free to enter, as well as boasting thousands of excellent restaurants, theatres, fashion houses and attractions.
 Plus, it’s a central transport hub — a perfect jumping-off point for a larger tour of Europe.

-From Big Ben, Mayfair and Hyde Park are to the west, Regent’s Park is to the northwest, the City of London is along the river to the east, and Greenwich (of Greenwich Mean Time fame) is to the southeast.
+Mayfair and Hyde Park are to the west of Big Ben, Regent’s Park is to the northwest, the City of London is along the river to the east, and Greenwich (of Greenwich Mean Time fame) is to the southeast.

 There’s something for everyone in London, from dorm beds in hostels to the most luxurious of options.
-Consider couchsurfing, but be aware that as London is one of the most popular tourist destinations in the world, hosts are often inundated with requests, especially if they have a central location.
+Consider couchsurfing, but because London is one of the most popular tourist destinations in the world.
+Hosts are often inundated with requests, especially if they have a central location.

-Dorm beds start at around £8 on Hostelbookers, double rooms start at around £20 per person.
+Dorm beds start at around £7, reasonable double rooms start at around £40 per room.
 When booking a hostel or hotel, make sure you check that it has everything you require: a good location, wifi, proximity to a Tube station, good reviews – and if breakfast is thrown in, all the better.

-London is one of those cities where you can find almost anything.
+London is one of those cities where you can find almost anything you’d like to eat.
 It’s also one of those cities where restauranteurs can charge you almost anything!
-When speaking to Londoners, they’ll often refer to any meal under £20 pounds as “cheap” or “reasonable” – not our idea of a cheap eat!
+When speaking to Londoners, they’ll often refer to any meal under £20 as “cheap” or “reasonable” – which might not be your idea of a cheap eat!

 There are some quintessentially British foods that are good to try in London, such as a pasty; fish, chips, and mushy peas; or Chicken Tikka Masala, that famous Indian curry which was actually invented here in London or in Glasgow.